agmcfarland/FluPipeline/README.md

 ## Usage examples

 Run FluPipeline on fastq files in a folder (--sequence_directory) and outputs to a new folder (--base_directory).
-Removes the output folder if it already exists (--force, --force_base_directory).
+Removes the output folder if it already exists (--force_base_directory).
 Chooses the appropritate number of threads to run samples in parallel based on the assumption one sample will use 8 Gb of memory (--max_mem_per_thread).

 ### Basic